 - Now turn it on by pressing and holding Volume Up + Home + Power Key.
 This will boot your device in recovery mode.
 It should be TWRP recovery that you just installed.

-- Once done, reboot your device into system using the reboot option in TWRP recovery.
+- Once done, reboot your device into the system using the reboot option in TWRP recovery.

 - Download latest CyanogenMod 13.zip file according to your device